hemant4494/AI/Home.md

 ### Recent Events

-* [Sparking AI Curiosity with the AI4K12 Initiative](https://stemforall2020.videohall.com/presentations/1758) at the [STEM For All 2020 Video Showcase](https://stemforall2020.videohall.com/), May 5-11, 2020.
+* Video presentation: [Sparking AI Curiosity with the AI4K12 Initiative](https://stemforall2020.videohall.com/presentations/1758) at the [STEM For All 2020 Video Showcase](https://stemforall2020.videohall.com/), May 5-11, 2020.
 Our video was a [Public Choice](https://stemforall2020.videohall.com/presentations#/winners/id=pc) recognition winner.

 * Keynote talk by Dave Touretzky at [IEEE Integrated STEM Education Conference](https://ewh.ieee.org/conf/stem/), POSTPONED (was March 28, 2020), Princeton, NJ.
 "What should every student (and teacher) know about artificial intelligence?"